o1-labs/uptime-service-validation/README.md

    # Initialize with current timestamp
    invoke init-database

-   # Initialize with a specific timestamp
+   # Initialize with a specific unix timestamp
    invoke init-database --batch-end-epoch <timestamp>

+   # Initialize with a specific date
+   invoke init-database --batch-end-epoch "2024-06-05 00:00:00"

    # Initialize with a timestamp from n minutes ago
    invoke init-database --mins-ago 20